Skip to main content

 name: 'Assistant',

 instructions: 'You are a helpful assistant.
-You can schedule reminders and recurring tasks.',
+You can schedule reminders.',

 model: openai('gpt-4o'),